Estate Planning Attorney in Denver

-Protect your assets and provide support and financial stability for your surviving relatives with an Estate Plan.
-The Lewis & Matthews Law Firm will help you establish a will, trust and power of attorney to ensure your family is taken care of after your passing.
+Protect your assets and provide support and financial stability for your surviving relatives by hiring an experienced estate planning attorney to develop a plan for your specific situation in Denver.
+Our Estate Planning Law Firm will help you establish a will, trust and power of attorney to ensure your family is taken care of after your passing.

 What Is The Difference Between A Will And A Living Trust?

 One main difference between a will and a trust is that a will goes into effect only after you die, while a living trust takes effect as soon as you create it.
 A will is a document that directs who will receive your property at your death and it appoints a legal representative to carry out your wishes.
 By contrast, a trust can be used to protect and distribute property before death, at death or afterwards.
-The Lewis & Matthews Law Firm can tell you how best to use a will and a trust in your estate plan.
+Here at Lewis & Matthews P.C. in Denver, we’d be more than happy to act as your attorney for estate planning so that you may rest easy knowing your family’s future is financially secure.

 Advantages To Having A Living Will